 Low-power PCB boards are already ubiquitous, and their applications are numerous.
 But research tells us that there's going to be a thrust towards PCBs with higher power specifications.
 Do you know the reason for this?
 The increased usage of solar energy and the anticipated emergence of electric vehicles!
 Remember that the boards operate at 24V or 48V.
-PCB prototypes with high power specification will come to the rescue when we are mounting components like batteries and panels.
+PCB prototypes with high power specifications will come to the rescue when mounting components like batteries and panels.

 High-Density Interconnect (HDI)

 We came up with this technology when the demand for compact products grew.
 With HDI, we have fewer layers in the PCB stack, and the signals are transmitted at a higher speed.
 The challenge we can expect in this area is the ability to deal with noise and interference.

 PCB Prototypes and Internet of Things

 IoT is what enables wireless and swift sharing of data between different components in an ecosystem.
 IoT is what assures us that our smart home technology and smart cities will come to fruition.
 One challenge, however, is adhering to several standards and regulations, especially to enforce security.

 You know that flex PCBs are slowly taking over, right?
 Have you read the report that says that 33% of the produced PCBs will all be equipped with flex abilities in a couple of years?
 Flex boards have an advanced capability, small size, and they are reliable.

 COTS components are inevitable if we are serious about bringing standardization to PCB prototypes used in systems with strict requirements.
 One area where this application is merely inevitable is in space manufacturing; the components are under immense scrutiny.
 The fact that the industry is leaning towards commercialization even brings up the need for COTS components.

 Component Supply Chain Control